BDunnCode/cloud-project-one/README.md

 - Secret Key
 - AWS Region (You should be able to find this in the top right corner of your AWS console)
 - Default Output Format (Use “json”)

+## Interacting with AWS using the CLI

+With the Ubuntu CLI configured, you can now perform all of the steps that you performed under the “Building your VPC” section using commands, ex:

+**Create VPC**:

+`aws ec2 create-vpc --cidr-block 10.0.0.0/16 --region us-west-2`